 Think about a time when you have realised you needed or wanted to improve something and then took steps to do it.
 Then use the STAR technique to write your evidence:

 |R||Explain the Result|

 This technique is useful at all stages of the selection process so it is worthwhile getting to grips with it.
 Here's an example:

 I started University after my three children reached school age and I felt I had the time and motivation to pursue my career.
 I had always been interested in Psychology and decided to do this degree course, with the intention of working within education guidance.

 In my first year, I had no problem with understanding and contributing in class, but it took me a long time to research and write my essays and I felt pressured when faced with deadlines.
 It was clear that my IT skills were not up to date or developed enough.

 Describe the ACTION you took or initiated

-I asked my tutor for help and he recommended I contact the Academic Skills Service and the IT Support Centre, both within the University.
+I asked my tutor for help and he recommended I contact the Academic Skills Advice and the IT Support Centre, both within the University.
 I attended workshops and seminars on study skills, including electronic searching and essay writing, and attended IT workshops on using Microsoft Office.
 These sessions were additional to my academic work and some of them were run at weekends and in the evenings.

 Highlight the RESULT you achieved